-This is a 120 year old, two storey, historic homestead which is located right at the beginning (literally) of the Cape Brett walking track.
+This is a 130 year old, two storey, historic homestead which is located right at the beginning (literally) of the Cape Brett walking track.
 Start by watching this video.

-The Lodge is also by far the best location available in Rawhiti if you want close proximity to Oke Bay (Kiri Te Kanawa’s favourite beach) and the track.
+The Lodge is also by far the best location available in Rawhiti if you want close proximity to Oke Bay which is Kiri Te Kanawa’s favourite beach.

 Her holiday house not far away.
 Click here to check out Kiri’s holiday house.

-It’s best described as a large-classic-kiwi bach, ideal for kids and large families who don’t want 5 star and who want to relax and not have to worry about damaging anything.
+It’s best described as a character large-classic-kiwi bach, ideal for kids and large families or reunions and weddings.

 CAN SLEEP UP TO 23 PEOPLE!

 In total, there are beds for 12 people at present.
 Upstairs there is a double bed in two rooms, a queen in another, and a set of bunks in another.
 Downstairs there is a set of bunks in one room, and a couch that unfolds and turns into a comfortable double bed in the lounge.